Is it safe to take Claritin or other allergy medications during pregnancy?

 - Avoiding triggers.
 Limit your exposure to anything that triggers your allergy symptoms.

 - Saline nasal spray.
-Over-the-counter saline nasal spray can help ease symptoms.
+Saline nasal spray you can buy at a drug store can help ease symptoms.
 Use the spray as needed.

 - Physical activity.
 Exercise helps reduce nasal inflammation.

 - Nasal strips.
-Over-the-counter adhesive nasal strips can help keep your nasal passages open.
+Adhesive nasal strips can help keep your nasal passages open.

 - Elevating the head of the bed.
-Raising the head of the bed by 30 to 45 degrees might help ease symptoms.
+Raising the head of the bed by 30 to 45 degrees by placing objects, such as bricks, under the legs, might help ease symptoms.

 If you're considering taking an allergy medication, talk to your health care provider about the risks and benefits.
-To manage mild allergy symptoms, he or she might recommend an oral antihistamine such as loratadine (Claritin, Alavert) or cetirizine (Zyrtec).
+To manage mild allergy symptoms, he or she might recommend an oral antihistamine such as loratadine (Claritin, Alavert) or cetirizine (Zyrtec Allergy).

 - Is rinsing your sinuses with neti pots safe?
 Food and Drug Administration. https://www.fda.gov/ForConsumers/ConsumerUpdates/ucm316375.htm.
 Accessed Jan.
 9, 2018.

-- Briggs GG, et al. Drugs in Pregnancy and Lactation: A Reference Guide to Fetal and Neonatal Risk.
-11th ed.
-Philadelphia, Pa.: Wolters Kluwer; 2017.
+- Briggs GG, et al. Loratadine.
+In: Briggs Drugs in Pregnancy and Lactation: A Reference Guide to Fetal and Neonatal Risk.
+12th ed.
+Wolters Kluwer; 2022.